Medically reviewed by Dr. Julie Graves, MD, MPH, PhD on January 13, 2020

 - And many more.

-Some antibiotics can have other side effects when combined with birth control.
-Taking birth control and doxycycline or minocycline, for instance, can increase your sensitivity to the sun.
 Other medications that aren’t antibiotics, such as some antifungals, might have interactions with your birth control too, so always tell your health care provider about all the medications you’re taking.

 What to Do if You Need to Take Antibiotics While on Birth Control